martinacacciola/Game-AI/README.md

 ### Packages
 The project was developed using GDPC (Generative Design Python Client), a Python framework for use in conjunction with the [GDMC-HTTP](https://github.com/Niels-NTG/gdmc_http_interface) mod for Minecraft Java edition.
-To understand how the module and its component work, all the necessary information is in this [repository] (https://github.com/avdstaaij/gdpc).
+To understand how the module and its component work, all the necessary information is in this [repository](https://github.com/avdstaaij/gdpc).
 To interact with the Minecraft world through the GDMC HTTP interface, we first initialize an Editor.
 Then, we retrieve the initial and final coordinates of the building area we have manually set inside the game, to obtain the necessary local information.
 We import the world slice we are working on, corresponding to a given rectangle in x-z coordinates.
 It is used for faster block retrieval.
 An example of the intial set-up we have used in all files is the following: